 Both you and your partner should get your pensions valued before you make any decisions or arrangements.
 Your pensions include any occupational and personal pensions and your State additional pension.

 You will need to get a Cash Equivalent Transfer Value (CETV) which will provide specific information about your pension, and the court will take this value into account in your financial settlement.
-Requests for CETVs must be made in writing or via email to the Peninsula Pensions team.
+Please request a CETV using our secure Member Self Service portal or in writing to Peninsula Pensions.

 If you have already been issued with a CETV within the last 12 months, there will be a charge for providing a new calculation – for details on when a charge can apply, please refer to our charging schedule.